-Apart from adding some additional water every now and then to the system, there is very little work needed to maintain it.
+Apart from adding some additional water now and then to the system, there is very little work needed to maintain it.

-My plants just love the living wall!
+My plants love the living plant wall!

 Daniel has been a plant enthusiast for over 20 years.
 He owns hundreds of houseplants and prepares for the chili growing seasons yearly with great anticipation.
 His favorite plants are plant species in the Araceae family, such as Monstera, Philodendron, and Anthurium.
 He also loves gardening and is growing hot peppers, tomatoes, and many more vegetables.